HongyangGao/PixelTCN/README.md

 tensorboard --logdir=logdir/
 ```

-The segmentation results including training and validation accuracies, and prediction output are all available through tensorboard.
+The segmentation results including training and validation accuracies, and the prediction outputs are all available in tensorboard.

 #### Testing and prediction

 Select a good point to test your model based on validation or other measures.

-Fill the test_step with the checkpoint you want to test, run
+Fill the test_step in main.py with the checkpoint you want to test, run

 ```
 python main.py --action=test